hamish-milne/AmityUI/README.md

-# AmityUI
+# 🏖️ AmityUI

-A cross-platform desktop GUI back-end for .NET, written in pure C# 🍹
+A cross-platform desktop GUI back-end for .NET, written in pure C#

+This project is currently a work-in-progress.